FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

 - Policy Effects
   - Deny -The resource creation/update fails due to policy
   - Disabled - The policy rule is ignored (disabled).
 Often used for testing.
-  - Append -Adds additional parameters/fields to the requested resource during creation or update.
+  - Append - Adds additional parameters/fields to the requested resource during creation or update.
 A common example is adding tags on resources such as Cost Center or specifying allowed IPs for a storage resource.
   - Audit, AuditIfNotExists - Creates a warning event in the activity log when evaluating a non-compliant resource, but it doesn't stop the request.
   - DeployIfNotExists - Executes a template deployment when a specific condition is met.
 For example, if SQL encryption is enabled on a database, then it can run a template after the DB is created to set it up a specific way.
 - [Role-Based Access Control (RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/) - Role-based access control (RBAC) is a system that provides fine-grained access management of Azure resources.
 Using RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.